-- Packaging the immobilised waste in, for example, metallic drums, metallic or concrete boxes or containers, copper canisters.
+- Packaging the immobilised waste in, for example, metal drums, metal or concrete boxes or containers, or copper canisters.

 The choice of process(es) used is dependent on the level of activity and the type (classification) of waste.
 Each country's nuclear waste management policy and its national regulations also influence the approach taken.

 High-level wastes (HLW) are the main focus of attention, though they comprise only about one percent of all radioactive wastes.
 The main scope for volume reduction is low-level wastes (LLW), and intermediate-level wastes (ILW) are often cemented.
 Both ILW and HLW require shielding, so the handling and conditioning may be in hot cells of various kinds to provide that.

 Incineration of combustible wastes can be applied to both radioactive and other wastes.
 In the case of radioactive waste, it has been used for the treatment of low-level waste from nuclear power plants, fuel production facilities, research centres (such as biomedical research), medical sector and waste treatment facilities.

 Following the separation of non-combustible constituents, the waste is incinerated in a specially engineered kiln up to around 1000oC.
 The gases and fumes produced during incineration are treated and filtered prior to emission into the atmosphere and emissions must conform to international standards and national regulations.
 After incineration, the resulting ash, which containing the radionuclides, may require further conditioning prior to disposal such as cementation or bituminisation.
 Compaction may also be used to further reduce the volume, if this is cost-effective.
 Overall volume reduction factors of up to around 100 are achieved, depending on the density of the waste.